 Carol Fairbank joined WonderArts in September 2017 as Business Manager.
 She spent the last two decades working in business operations and management, with a focus on corporate culture, innovation, and employee experience.
 She began her education and early career in digital and print design, and brings a lifelong love of art, and creative thinking to her role.
 Carol has dedicated much time to serving non-profits either as a board member or volunteering in the field.
 She has a passion for projects that empower communities, and her work has made an impact in the areas of community connectedness, inclusion and diversity, economic growth, and ecological sustainability.
 She lives with her family on a small farm in the hills of Greensboro, and enjoys practicing and teaching the homesteading arts.

 An advocate for a lifelong engagement with the arts, Skye started in September 2017, bringing a background in various creative endeavors to the WonderArts team.
-After earning her BFA in fiber art from the Kansas City Art Institute, she continued to work for the college as an administrative assistant before spending three years traveling the country and attending artist residencies.
+After earning her BFA in fiber art from the Kansas City Art Institute, she continued to work for the college before spending three years traveling the country and attending artist residencies.
 A recent transplant to Vermont, Skye is excited to get to know the Northeast Kingdom community by implementing programming that will be fun and beneficial for all.

-Jake joined the WonderArts team in August 2018 for a year of service with the spark project.
+Jake joined the WonderArts team in August 2018 for a year of service with the Spark project.
 He is excited to help the spark community grow around the sharing of ideas, resources, and knowledge.
 Jake graduated from Colby College in 2018 and is excited to explore the Northeast Kingdom and pursue his passion for photography and the outdoors.

 Anne Hanson has worked with children outdoors for 20+ years.
 When she’s not leading the preschool and nature themed camps during the WonderArts Summer Journeys Camp, she serves as Preschool Teacher Prior at the Craftsbury Elementary School.
 Anne developed and directed the Porter Brook Environmental Center’s summer nature camps programs at Highland Lodge for many years, and worked for nature and environmental ed centers around the country.
 One of Anne's greatest joys is helping children connect to the wonders of our outdoor world.